zextras/tech-doc/source/carbonio/_management/backup.rst

 SmartScan’s main purpose is to check for items modified since its previous run and to update the database with any new information.

-The **Real Time Scan** records live every event that takes place on the system, allowing for a possible recovery with a split-second precision.
+The **Realtime Scanner** records live every event that takes place on the system, allowing for a possible recovery with a split-second precision.
-The Real Time Scanner does not overwrite any data in the backup, so every item has an own complete history.
+The Realtime Scanner does not overwrite any data in the backup, so every item has an own complete history.
 Moreover, it has the ability to detect there are more changes that relate to the same item in the same moment and record all them as a single metadata change.

-Both SmartScan and Real Time Scan are enabled by default.
+Both SmartScan and Realtime Scanner are enabled by default.
 While both can be (independently) stopped, it is suggested to leave them running, as they are intended to complement each other.